The Sting

 ← Season 3Season 5 →

 "The Sting" is the sixty-sixth episode of Futurama, the twelfth of the fourth production season and the ninth of the fifth broadcast season.
-It aired 1 June, 2003 on FOX.
-Fry is stung to death by a bee queen trying to save Leela, the guilt of his death drives her crazy.
+It aired on 1 June, 2003, on Fox.
+Fry dies after being stung by a bee queen while trying to save Leela, and the guilt of his death drives her crazy.
+However, not all is as it seems.

 [edit] The Story